Buying a property in Mauritius in 2021 as a South African

 Any person who wants to enter the country must have a valid passport.
 In the absence of a passport, one must produce any other travel document provided by their government to establish identity and nationality.

 However, it must be approved by the passport officer.
 If you are using a travel document instead of a passport, you need to apply for an entry visa.
 The body that is authorized to deal with passport provision and immigration services is the passport and immigration office.
-It is one of the segments of Mauritius Police Force being headed by the Commissioner of Police.
+It is one of the segments of the Mauritius Police Force (opens in a new tab) being headed by the Commissioner of Police.

 The body controls all arrivals and border management tasks while enforcing all immigration rules, such as visa processing and permit issuance.
 While most people traveling to Mauritius need to obtain a visa before entering the country, South Africans do not need one.